coderjahidul/imjolwp-ai-automation/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ImjolWP is an AI-powered automation plugin that helps you generate post titles, descriptions, images, summaries, audio, and videos.
+ImjolWP is an AI-powered automation plugin that helps you generate post titles, descriptions, images, meta description, focus keyphrase, audio, and videos.

 == Description ==

 ImjolWP – AI Automation automates content creation using AI.
-With this plugin, you can generate post titles, descriptions, images, summaries, audio, and video content effortlessly.
+With this plugin, you can generate post titles, descriptions, images, meta description, focus keyphrase, audio, and video content effortlessly.
 The plugin integrates seamlessly with Elementor, allowing you to insert AI-generated content into your pages.
 It also includes automated scheduling, a queue system, and multi-language support.

 **Key Features:**
 * AI-generated post titles, descriptions, images, summaries, audio, and video.